tryton/trytond/doc/ref/models/models.rst

     second is the sort ordering as `ASC` for ascending or `DESC` for descending.

+    In case the field used for the first element is a :class:`fields.Many2One`, it is also possible to use the dotted notation to sort on a specific field from the target record.

 .. attribute:: ModelSQL._order_name

     The name of the field (or an SQL statement) on which the records must be